transpocamp/transportationcamp.org/_posts/2014-01-09-Chris-Pangilinan.md

 <strong>How far along are you in that program?
 Is it new, or have you been doing it for a while?</strong>

 It started back in '06 as a long planning project, and we're now just clearing the environmental impact report.
 Should be, hopefully if everything goes well with funding, we'll be beginning to implement it next year.
 Now we're in the throes of public process and design.
 It’s going to be a one to four‑year process of actual construction and build‑out.
-As you know, Transportation Camp is about the intersection of technology and transportation, and we want to advance the level of that conversation.
+As you know, TransportationCamp is about the intersection of technology and transportation, and we want to advance the level of that conversation.

 <strong>As you think about your work and about the future of the field in general, what's most interesting to you right now on the technology side of transportation?</strong>